vtorri/entice/README.md

 Action | Shortcut
 ------ | --------
-Quit   | Ctrl-q
-Toggle fullscreen | F11 or f
+Quit   | Esc (when no panel is shown), or q, or Ctrl-q Toggle fullscreen | F11 or f
-Next image | Space or right arrow
-Previous image|  BackSpace or left arrow
-First image | Alt-home
+Next image | space, or right arrow, or down arrow, or Next key Previous image|  backspace, or left arrow, or up arrow, or Prior key First image | home, or Alt-home
-Last image | Alt-end
+Last image | end, or Alt-end
 rotation clockwise |  Ctrl-r
 rotation counter-clockwise | Ctrl-Alt-r
 Original size | Ctrl-0
 Best fit | b
-Zoom in | +
+Zoom in | +, or =
 Zoom out | -
 Resize window to real image size (implies zoom 100%) | n Manage Settings | s